 Other Amenities and Information

 The grill is open for breakfast, lunch, and dinner.
-Although I thought paying $18 for a burger, fries and a Coke was a bit steep for food at a pool, they actually were grilling the food outside on the grill.
+Although I thought paying $18 for a burger, fries, and a Coke was a bit steep for food at a pool, they were actually grilling the food outside on the grill.
 I tried their pina colada smoothie and it was really delicious.

-Lastly, cabana rentals are available for full or half days and start at rates of $165 and up.
+Lastly, cabana rentals are available for full or half days and start at rates of ~$165 and up.

 Although the pool is open year-round, hours do change throughout the year.
 When I was there in the summer, it was open from 9 am-9 pm daily.